naist-nlp/multils-japanese/README.md

 ## The LS and LCP Data

+[MultiLS-Japanese](https://huggingface.co/datasets/naist-nlp/multils-japanese) (only Japanese language) with extended annotation fields on Hugging Face Hub.

-Please get the data for all languages, including Japanese (original annotation), from the [MLSP2024](https://huggingface.co/datasets/MLSP2024/MLSP2024) dataset on Hugging Face Hub.
+Please get the data for all 10 languages, including Japanese (original annotation), from the [MLSP2024](https://huggingface.co/datasets/MLSP2024/MLSP2024) dataset on Hugging Face Hub.
 This `multils-japanese` repository only provides additional data specific for the Japanese subset of MultiLS (MLSP2024) dataset.

+All annotated data is available exclusively via Hugging Face, not to leak it to the open web, where it can contaminate LLM training data.

 ## Papers